Leproide/VEEAM-Agent-Telegram-notification/README.md

     $Telegramchatid = "CHANGE_ME"

+You can set a custom text for the title

+    $CustomString = "CUSTOMER: Example"

 In the code you can set the max age of event registry entry for prevent duplicate notification, default 10 minute